-As a result of Techumseh's influence among indians of the Souththe westa large body of went on the war-path and made a stand for battle Talushatches Settlement situated on the a branch of the AlabamaRiver. at Jackson gathered a force of about twenty five hun-Against them gen'l is Freidenmet, dred men.
+16. Jaksons compays As a result of Techumseh's influence among indians of the Southwest a large body of went on the war-path and made a stand for battle Talushatches Settlement situated on the a branch of the AlabamaRiver.
+Jackson gathered a force of about twenty five hun-Against them @en'l dred men.
 He ordered Gen'l Coffeet destroy the settlement.
-Me The latter with nine hundred men crossed the river and approached the village to within a mile and a half whence he organized his force into two columns and endeavored to encompass the enemy .
-Not succeeding in a supprised the expedient of a small detachment, retreating perfet before the savages until the eager pursuerswere brought under their fire of the main body: then a fierce attack was made upon them .
+The latter with nine hundred men crossed the river and approached the village to within a mile and a half whence he organized his force into two columns andeendeavored to encompass theenemy .
+Not succeeding in a supprised the expedient of a small detachment retreating before the savages until the eager pursuerswere brought under their fire of the main body: then a fierce attack was made upon them .
 The indians retreated to their families and are said to have "fought so long as they could stand or sit".
-186 indians were killed in this engagement and 84 women and children taken prisoners: while there were only 46 casualties in Coffee s command.
+186 indians were killed in this engagement and 84 women and children taken prisoners: while there were only 46 casualties in Coffee's command.
 This battle was fought Nov 3 1813.
-On Nov 9, 1813, occured the second battle, Talladegk, under Gen'l Jackson's direction.
+On Nov 1, 1813 occurred the second battle, Tallader , under Gen'l Jackson's direction.
 The loss of the indiansinthis action was 299 kiled, while the American's was but 15 killed and 80 wounded.
 Nov.
-18 while GenJ Jackson was negociating with the Hillibee indians, by some vissunderstanding some detachmants under General's Coke and White attacked theindians' village near the Tallapoosa River.
+18 while GenJ Jackson was negociating with the Hillibee indians, by some wissunderstanding sove detachmants under General's Coke and White attacked theindians village near the Tallapoosa River.
 The indians having plighted their faith were attacked and slaughtered with-out making resistance.
-60 indians were killed 256 were captured; the as assailants not losing a man .
-On the 29 Nov. ensuing, , occured the Battle of Autossee.
+60 indians were killed 256 was captured; the assailants not losing a man .
+On the 29 Nov. ensuing,, occured the Battle of Autossee.
 A small force of irregular troops under the inmediate leader-ship of Gen Floyd of Georgia, massacred some 200 indians.
-There was but faint, ressistance, Floyd's men suffering butlittle loss, 17 11 killed, 54 wounded. "he23d Moy Dec. the next battle, "Eccanachaca" was fought by Gen Claiborne near the Alabama River.
+There was but faint, ressistance, Floyd's men suffering butlittle loss, 17 11 killed, 54 wounded.
+The 23d Not Dec. the next battle, "Eccanachaea" was fought by Gen Claiborne near the Alabama River.
 He had a mixed force of whites and freindly indians.
-The hostiles suffered a complete more than notice, lossing about 30 killed and thier villages of 200 houses burned.
+The hostiles suffered a complete notice, lossing about 30 killed and thier villages of 200 houses burned.